Law Offices of Slosser, Hudgins, Struse & Freund, P.L.C.

 Why do I need a Will?

-A Will is a document which determines how assets will be distributed at your death.
-Without a Will state law determines how assets will be distributed at your death.
+A Will is a document that determines how assets will be distributed at your death.
+Without a Will, state law determines how assets will be distributed at your death.
 (See "What is Intestacy?")

-A Will also determines who will act as your "Personal Representative", also referred to as an executor.
-The Personal Representative is the person in charge of your estate, who notifies creditors, pays your bills and debts, collects assets, and distributes them as set forth under your Will.
+In a Will, you nominate your "Personal Representative."
+The Personal Representative is the person in charge of your estate, who notifies creditors, pays your bills and debts, collects assets, and distributes your remaining assets as set forth under your Will.

 For parents of minor children, one of the most important reasons to have a Will is to nominate who you wish to act as the guardian of your children in the event of your death.